mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 }
 ```

-Next, we'll modify the actual business logic function that is called by the API handler to nest it inside the parent span (we'll use `SearchUsers` as an example):
+Next, we'll modify the actual business logic function that's called by the API handler to nest it inside the parent span (we'll use `SearchUsers` as an example):

 ```go
 func (a *App) SearchUsers(props *model.UserSearch, options *model.UserSearchOptions) ([]*model.User, *model.AppError) {